Breelef/SmartMad/server/README.md

 ```
 When the bash asks for the password, enter <DB_PASSWORD>

-DB_USERNAME and DB_PASSWORD are the password and user that you set ine the .env file in step 1
+DB_USERNAME and DB_PASSWORD are the user and password that you set in the .env file in step 1

 Alternatively you can use the preset users mentioned in step 4, if you want limited/all privileges.